russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo10.png)

 The hierarchy of views used to display products is broken into a number of small, specialized views that each deal with relatively simple tasks.
-Here's how non-consumable product are displayed:
+Here's how non-consumable products are displayed:

 ![](./readme-assets/StoreHelperDemo15.png)